department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility/pre-need.md

 You can apply online to find out in advance if you can be buried in a VA national cemetery when you die.
 This is called a pre-need determination of eligibility—and it can help make the burial planning process easier for your family members after your death.
 Follow the steps below to apply.

+**Please note:** "Pre-need" means before death.
+This application is for planning for your own burial in advance.
+Please don't complete this form if you're requesting burial for someone who has already died.
+[Find out how to plan a burial for someone who's died](/burials-and-memorials/burial-planning/).

 </div>

 ### Prepare